 Use this format if your roles were in different departments, involved very different responsibilities, or if you want to showcase more detail for each.

-Even though the company name appears more than once, this method gives you room to tailor your bullet points to each position and highlight distinct accomplishments.
+Even though the company name appears more than once, this method gives you room to tailor your bullet points to each position and highlight distinct contributions for each position.

 Where to place your work experience section